TristanBomb/Pathfinder-2-SRD/README.md

 4. Once you're done, submit a pull request to this repository
 5. If your changes are approved, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the site, and your changes will be visible

 If you notice a problem or have some feedback, but not the time or knowledge to correct it, you can also submit an issue [here](https://github.com/TristanBomb/Pathfinder-2-SRD/issues).
+We also have a [Discord channel](https://discord.gg/rr5Q5EQ) that I recommend joining!

 ### About GitHub Pages